 Return of analogue

 Although digital streaming represents a more convenient way to play your favourite music, analogue formats such as vinyl are refusing to disappear.
 The UK market seems to be experiencing a rewind, as even cassettes are seeing a comeback.
-To join the LP brigade, check out Currys PC World’s range of turntables.
+To join the LP brigade, check out Currys’s range of turntables.

 What does the future of music tech hold?

 With improving holograms, you’ll soon be able to catch acts you thought you’d missed out on.
 In 2012, Tupac Shakur headlined Coachella.
 Since then, we’ve seen touring holograms including Roy Orbison, Amy Winehouse and Michael Jackson.

 Thanks to powerful projectors, holograms look more opaque and less see-through than ever before.

 Why leave your sofa for the ultimate live experience?
 For those who couldn’t make it to Russia, the BBC’s World Cup VR app offered pitchside seats – and we’re seeing the same principle applied to live music.

 In 2018, the world’s first live music platform was released.
 Melody VR allows customers to put on a headset and experience the gig from the crowd, backstage or onstage with the band.

 As VR becomes more realistic and immersive, we could soon be booking ourselves into the Cavern Club for an early performance from The Beatles or heading to Live Aid to watch Queen blow the roof off Wembley Stadium.